code-423n4/2023-07-amphora-findings/data/kaveyjoe-G.md

 8 .
 Target : https://github.com/code-423n4/2023-07-amphora/blob/main/core/solidity/contracts/utils/ThreeLines0_100.sol

-How we reduce gas in this contract,

-Simplified interpolation: The _linearInterpolation function has been simplified by directly passing the start and end values instead of the rise and run values, which reduces the number of calculations.
+- Simplifiy interpolation: The _linearInterpolation function has to be simplifiy by directly passing the start and end values instead of the rise and run values, which reduces the number of calculations.

-Combined range checks: The two if conditions for checking _xValue have been combined into a single if condition.
+- Combine range checks: The two if conditions for checking _xValue have been combined into a single if condition.

-Removed solhint-disable-next-line: The line // solhint-disable-next-line contract-name-camelcase was remove as it was not needed.
+- Remove solhint-disable-next-line: The line // solhint-disable-next-line contract-name-camelcase was remove as it is not needed.